 I use a lot of Revell Contacta glue.
 It’s ideal for all manner of model making jobs.
 But there’s a problem with them.

-Revell’s Contacta glue is just like Humbrol and Tamiya liquid poly, they all give strong joints and don’t take long to weld peaces together but while the latter have a brush applicator, Revell’s version has a needle point dispenser.
+Revell’s Contacta glue is just like Humbrol and Tamiya liquid poly, they all give strong joins and don’t take long to weld peaces together but while the latter have a brush applicator, Revell’s version has a needle point dispenser.

 This makes it ideal for when I want to apply glue along narrow edges while the Tamiya brush is better when gluing flat areas.

-The problem is that between uses the glue remaining in the glue in cannula of the Revell glue often sets hard, blocking the tube and rendering it useless.
+The problem is that between uses the glue remaining in the cannula of the Revell glue often sets hard, blocking the tube and rendering it useless.
 Even with the cap on, it often glues up.

 If you have trouble seeing the fine edges of models when gluing them, take a look at this head visor.
 It’s the best and most comfortable I’ve used.